 The New Church - A Christian Perspective

-The New Church is a Christian denomination that offers a distinct perspective on faith and spirituality.
-It places Jesus Christ at the center of its teachings and recognizes Him as God the Redeemer and Savior.
 The New Church encourages believers to take an active role in their spiritual journey, fostering a deeper connection with the Lord.

-The New Church emphasizes the importance of living a loving and compassionate life and believing in the Word of God.
+The New Church emphasises the importance of living a loving and compassionate life and believing in the Word of God.
 It encourages individuals to actively participate in their spiritual growth, rather than relying solely on the merit of Christ.

 According to the writings of Emanuel Swedenborg, the New Church represents a new era of spiritual understanding and enlightenment, bringing together all the previous churches.